Edgewood High School of the Sacred Heart: Athletics

-Previously a member of the now-defunct WISAA, Edgewood athletics moved to the WIAA and the Badger South Conference in 1999.
+Previously a member of the now-defunct WISAA, Edgewood athletics moved to the WIAA and the Badger Conference in 1999.

 As of January 2015, the Crusaders have since amassed nearly 100 conference championships, 25 state championships in ten different sports, additional individual state championships, and been state runner-up 30 times in 12 different sports.
 In 2013, Crusader girls' teams took the team state title in three fall sports — golf, cross country and tennis — and also had the diving champion and runner-up.
 Their wins were followed by the boys' swimming team taking the 2014 title.

 The girls' cross country team took the Division 2 sectional and state titles in 2013.
 The boys' baseball team won the state championship in 2004 and in 2009.
 The boys' basketball team won the state title in 2002 and won back-to-back Badger Conference titles in 2003 and 2004.
 In 2009, the Crusaders tied with Monroe for the Badger South Conference championship.

 The girls' basketball team won the Badger South Championship in the 2005-2006 and 2008–2009 seasons, tying with Monroe both times.
-In 2015 the team advanced to the Sectional Semi-finals and in 2016 they advanced to the State semi-finals, falling to eventual State Champions Hayward High School 50–49.
+In 2015 the team advanced to the Sectional Semi-finals and in 2016 they advanced to the State semi-finals, falling to eventual State Champions Hayward High School, 50–49.

-The girls' dance team has captured titles in Jazz and Poms.
-Members of the team have also been invited to perform at Disney parks in Orlando.

-The boys' football team advanced to the third round in the 2006, 2007, and 2008 seasons and to the state semifinals in 2011.